 The Full Adder is capable of adding only two single-digit binary number along with a carry input.
 But in practice, you need to add binary numbers which are much longer than just one bit.
 To add two n-bit binary numbers you need to use the n-bit parallel adder.
 It uses several full adders in cascade.
 The carry output of the previous full adder is connected to carry input of the next full adder.

 In the block diagram, A0 and B0 represent the LSB of the four-bit words A and B.

 Hence Full Adder-0 is the lowest stage.
 Hence its Cin has been permanently made 0.
-The rest of the connections are exactly same as those of n-bit parallel adder is shown in fig. The four bit parallel adder is a very common logic circuit.
+The rest of the connections are the same as those of n-bit parallel adder is shown in fig. The four-bit parallel adder is a very common logic circuit.

 The number to be subtracted (B) is first passed through inverters to obtain its 1’s complement.
 The 4-bit adder then adds A and 2’s complement of B to produce the subtraction.
 S3 S2 S1 S0 represents the result of binary subtraction (A-B) and carry output Cout represents the polarity of the result.
-If A > B then Cout = 0 and the result of binary form (A-B) then Cout = 1 and the result is in the 2’s complement form.
+If A > B Cout = 0 and the result of binary form (A-B) then Cout = 1 and the result is in the 2’s complement form.